dirk-fr/piHoleLists/README.md

 # piHoleLists
-Hostliest with DNS entries to block on PiHole
+Host-list with DNS entries to block on PiHole